Black Diamond Alpine Start Review

 The Alpine Start is best used for high output activities where you need to keep a little wind off of you, but are primarily concerned about sweating too much and overheating.
 It is primarily suited for spring skiing, summer alpine rock climbing, and as a running jacket.

-For $150, this jacket isn't a great value and we wish it was a little cheaper.
-Considering that you can purchase the Best Buy winning Outdoor Research Ferrosi jacket for $20 less and get a higher performing jacket, we think the Alpine Start is only a decent value.
+This jacket isn't a great value and we wish it was a little cheaper.
+Considering that you can purchase the Best Buy winning Outdoor Research Ferrosi jacket for less and get a higher-performing jacket, we think the Alpine Start is only a decent value.

 The Black Diamond Alpine Start is an excellent piece to add to your alpine kit.
 When used in conjunction with an insulated jacket or hardshell, it performs as an excellent active layer for high output use.
 It is barely weather resistant compared with other softshells but is much more breathable than all of them.
 This makes it very wearable when you include it as part of a clothing system; just don't expect this jacket to keep you comfortable all by itself in less-than-ideal conditions.
 The Alpine Start earns a place on our harnesses for summer rock climbing because its ultra lightweight is a small price to pay for the comfort it provides.
 When combined with a lightweight rain jacket, you get a system that weighs less than many other shells in this review.